fgaudilliere/TP_NGS/ReadMe.md

 kill <PID number of the process>
 ```

-The nohup command can be used to transfer messages relative to the execution of a program, which by default are displayed in the terminal, into a file created for the occasion.
+The nohup command can be write to transfer messages relative to the execution of a program, which by default are only displayed in the terminal, into a file created for the occasion.
 For example, typing:
 ```
 nohup./script.sh